-The Institute for Excellence in Education (IEE), in conjunction with the Office of the Vice Dean for Education, the Master of Education in the Health Professions, JHUSOM Office of Faculty Development, and the Johns Hopkins Faculty Development Program in Teaching Skills at the Bayview Medical Center, is happy to announce the second two-day IEE Summer Teaching Camp to be held in the Armstrong Medical Education Building.
+The Institute for Excellence in Education (IEE), in conjunction with the Office of the Vice Dean for Education, the Master of Education in the Health Professions, JHUSOM Office of Faculty Development, and the Johns Hopkins Faculty Development Program in Teaching Skills at the Bayview Medical Center, is happy to announce the our two-day IEE Summer Teaching Camp to be held in the Armstrong Medical Education Building.
 We expect the days to be fun and to continue to promote our community of educators.

 Teaching Camp Fees: Hopkins faculty may use their tuition remission benefit for the camp fee, or, if not using tuition remission, may follow instructions on the registration page to use a credit card to pay the fee.
 Non-Hopkins teaching camp registrants may pay for the camp fee following instructions on the registration page using a credit card.

 - Students and Trainees: Fee waived

 Full and Part-Time Faculty, Student and Trainee participation in all aspects of the program is encouraged.